receptron/graphai/README.md

   return results["taskC"];
 ```

+## Background

+As Andrew Ng has described in his article, "[The batch: Issue 242](https://www.deeplearning.ai/the-batch/issue-242/)", better results can often be achieved by making multiple calls to a Large Language Model (LLM) and allowing it to incrementally build towards a higher-quality output.
+Dr. Ng refers to this approach as 'agentic workflows.'

+Building applications that employ these workflows, however, is challenging due to the complexities of managing multiple asynchronous API calls, including error handling, timeouts, retries, and logging.

+GraphAI is designed to simplify this process by decoupling the complexity of multiple asynchronous calls from the application's core logic.
+It enables developers to model these calls and their dependencies within a single Data Flow Graph, enhancing development and debugging processes.

+Furthermore, GraphAI's robust mechanisms for error handling, retry strategies, timeouts, and logging empower developers to concentrate on refining the application logic.

 ## Data Flow Graph

 A Data Flow Graph (DFG) is a JavaScript object, which defines the flow of data.
 It is typically described in YAML file and loaded at runtime.